Oda Nobunaga: End of the Ashikaga Shogunate

+In early 1573, Yoshiaki initiated a siege against Nobunaga under the directive of the monk Kennyo.
+Takeda Shingen and Asakura Yoshikage tried to subdue Yoshiaki.
+Azai Nagamasa, Matsunaga Hisahide, Sanninshu Miyoshi, Miyoshi Yoshitsugu, and others also participated in the siege against Nobunaga.
+Although the siege initially cornered Nobunaga's forces, it failed, as it was interrupted by the death of Takeda Shingen.

+In mid 1573, when Yoshiaki began a revolt in Kyoto, he requested the help of the Matsunaga clan and allied with them.
+Yoshiaki and the Matsunaga clan gathered an army in Makishima castle in April and again in July which is when the revolt started.
+This angered Nobunaga, who invaded Kyoto.
+However, when Matsunaga Hisahide saw the hope for success was not achieved he returned to Nobunaga to fight the Miyoshi.

-After the death of Takeda Shingen in May, 1573, Nobunaga's entry into Kyoto presented him with a situation very different from that from which he had come.
+Nobunaga's entry into Kyoto presented him with a situation very different from that from which he had come.
+Nobunaga reportedly set fire to Kyoto, which forced Yoshiaki to retreat.
 He focused on Ashikaga Yoshiaki, who had openly declared hostility more than once, despite the Imperial Court's intervention.
 Nobunaga was able to defeat Yoshiaki's forces, and the power of the Ashikaga was effectively destroyed on 27 August 1573, when Nobunaga drove Yoshiaki out of Kyoto and sent him into exile.
 Yoshiaki became a Buddhist monk, shaving his head and taking the name Sho-san, which he later changed to Rei-o In, bringing the Ashikaga Shogunate to an end.

 Imperial Court appointments

-After the Ashikaga Shogunate came to end, the authority of the Imperial Court of Emperor Ōgimachi also began to fall.
+After the Ashikaga Shogunate came to end, the authority of the Imperial Court of Emperor Ōgimachi also began to weaken.
 This trend reversed after Oda Nobunaga entered Kyoto in a show of allegiance that indicated that the Emperor had the Oda clan's support.